dustinpfister/blog_posts/_posts/threejs-raycaster.md

 ## 3 - Cube Group Raycaster class example

 For this example of the Raycaster class I decided to make use of a module that I made for my [post on nested groups in three.js](/2021/05/10/threejs-examples-nested-groups/) that is a kind of cube group model.
+This module is just a way to create a group of eight mesh objects where each mesh object has an instance of the built in box geometry of three.js as its geometry.
+These eight mesh objects are positioned in such a way so that they from a larger cube of cubes sort of speak.
+I can then use an update method of the cube group module to update the state of ones of these cube groups so that the cubes expand outward from the center of the group, and back again.

 ### 3.1 - Cube Group module